RaidenRaider/Syphon-Filter-2-PSX-MultiDisc-Combine-Project-/README.md

 Syphon Filter 2 [SCUS-94451 / 94492]

-This will combine your 2 game CDs into 1 disc
+This will combine your 2 game CDs into 1 disc.
 Tested only with ePSXe 1.6.0 and ePSXe 1.7.0

-WARNING:
-You'll need ~4GB to finish the operation
+WARNING: You'll need ~4GB to finish the operation

 Tested versions:
 - 2000-02-16  Original (NTSC-U)